 No bicycles are allowed on the trails.
 Please leave them in the parking area.

-Throughout the year programming for both youth and adult audiences will be offered.
-A variety of different topics including environmental conservation, gardening, art, and health and wellness will be covered.
+Programs for youth and adult audiences covering a variety of different topics including environmental conservation, gardening, art, and health and wellness are offered throughout the year. .